jasminemohammed1/Bank-Management-System/README.md

 # 🏦 Bank Management System

-This is a **Bank Management System** built using C# and Entity Framework Core ⚙️ with a **Code First approach** 🗄️.
-The project demonstrates how to work with an existing SQL Server database where EF Core is used to scaffold the DbContext and models directly from the database.
-It focuses on using **Entity Framework Core (EFC)** for data access, **LINQ** for querying 📊, and handling schema changes when needed during development.
+This is a **Bank Management System** built using C# and Entity Framework Core ⚙️ following a **Code First approach** 🧑‍💻.
+The project focuses on designing the database through code using EF Core, where models are defined in the application and then migrated to SQL Server using **Entity Framework Core Migrations** 📦.

-The main idea behind this project is to apply **Separation of Concerns** 🧩 while working with a database-driven architecture.
-Instead of mixing everything together, the system is divided into clear parts so each responsibility is isolated, easier to understand, and easier to maintain.
+The main goal of this project is to demonstrate how to build a clean and scalable backend system using **EF Core (EFC)** 🔄 while applying proper **Separation of Concerns** 🧩 to keep the code organized, maintainable, and easy to extend.

-Entity Framework Core is the main ORM used to communicate with the database 🔄.
-Since this is a Database First approach, the database is created first 🗄️, and EF Core is used to scaffold the models and DbContext from it.
-Any changes in the database are reflected back into the application by updating the generated models.
-Migrations can also be used in some development cases when extending the schema, but the database remains the source of truth 📌.
+In this approach, the domain models are written first in C#, and EF Core is responsible for generating and updating the database schema through migrations 🗄️.
+This allows full control over the database structure directly from the codebase.
+Any changes in the models are tracked using migrations and applied to the database in a controlled way.

+The project heavily uses **Entity Framework Core (EFC)** ⚙️ for data access, along with **LINQ** 📊 for querying and manipulating data in a clean and readable way.
+Migrations are a core part of the workflow, ensuring that the database stays in sync with the evolving domain models.

 The project structure is organized as follows:

 Bank-Management-System/
 │
-├── 📁 Models/            → Entity classes generated from the database and used by EF Core
+├── 📁 Models/            → Domain entities representing database tables
-├── 📁 Configurations/    → Fluent API configurations for mapping tables and relationships
+├── 📁 Configurations/    → Fluent API configurations for relationships and constraints
-├── 📁 Enums/             → Enumeration types for cleaner and more readable code
+├── 📁 Enums/             → Strongly-typed values to improve readability and reduce magic values
-├── 📁 Helpers/           → Utility and reusable logic used across the system
+├── 📁 Helpers/           → Shared utility classes and reusable logic across the system

-This structure strongly supports **Separation of Concerns** 🧠.
+This structure follows **Separation of Concerns** 🧠:
-- 📦 Models represent database tables
+- 📦 Models define the domain structure
-- ⚙️ Configurations define entity mapping using Fluent API
+- ⚙️ Configurations handle EF Core Fluent API mapping
-- 🔢 Enums replace magic strings/numbers with strongly typed values
+- 🔢 Enums provide clean and type-safe values
-- 🛠️ Helpers contain shared reusable functionality
+- 🛠️ Helpers contain shared functionality and utilities

-By using Entity Framework Core with a Database First approach, the project stays clean, maintainable, and closer to real-world enterprise systems 🏢.
-It shows how database-driven applications can still follow clean architecture principles and remain scalable without becoming tightly coupled.
+By using a **Code First approach with EF Core** ✨, the project ensures that the database evolves with the application.
+Migrations make it easy to track changes, update schema versions, and maintain consistency between code and database.

-Overall, this project demonstrates how to build a structured backend system using EF Core with Database First design 📊, while applying proper layering, clean code principles ✨, and separation of responsibilities.
+Overall, this project demonstrates how to build a structured backend system using **Entity Framework Core + Code First + Migrations** 🚀 while maintaining clean architecture principles, proper layering, and scalable design.